-FIG. 29 is a flow chart showing the dynamics of zoom 10 lens corrections in digital imaging.
+FIG. 29 is a flow chart showing the dynamics of zoom lens corrections in digital imaging.
+10 object in motion in a stationary scene.

 FIG. 30 is a diagram illustrating object tracking in dynamic changes in video corrections.

 FIG. 31 is a flow chart showing objecting tracking of a digital imaging system.